optimizationBenchmarking/optimizationBenchmarking.github.io/downloads.md

 <h1>Downloads &amp; Installation</h1>

 For using the software, you may first <a href="#down">download</a> it.
 The software requires a set of other tools, which you then should <a href="#inst">install</a> in order to get everything to work smoothly.
-Alternatively, if you are using Linux, you can also use the <a href="#docker">dockerized</a> version of the GUI.
+Alternatively, if you are using Linux, MacOS, or Windows (on a 64 bit system), you can also use the <a href="#docker">dockerized</a> version of the GUI.
+The latter is recommended, as it only requires you to install Docker and then you are ready to go!

 <h2 id="down">Downloads</h2>
-The optimization benchmarking software comes in two flavors:
+The {{ site.projectNameStyled }} software Java `jar` Relases come in two flavors:

 <ol>
 <li><a href="https://github.com/optimizationBenchmarking/evaluator-gui/releases/download/{{ site.guiVersion }}/evaluatorGui.jar">evaluator/GUI</a> (Version: {{ site.guiVersion }})</li>